Decoupling Task-Solving and Output Formatting in LLM Generation: Related work

 \section{Related work}

 In the paper, we explore a controllable text generation (CTG) method to decouple task solving from format adherence.
-There are two branches in CTG that provide avenues for achieving this format-task decoupling---content-wise hard control and attribute-wise soft control.

-Content-wise structured generation aims to produce outputs that conform to predefined schemes or templates.
-The guaranteed adherence to specified format ensures high reliability when integrating LLM with external systems.
-This line of methods~\citep{outlines, guidance_ai_2024_guidance}, however, exerts invasive control over the LLM generation which often produce abrupt cut-off, resulting in incomplete and incoherent responses.

-Attribute-wise soft control offers a more flexible paradigm, focusing on conditioning the generation based on a desired attribute.
-One line of works instills attribute information into the the LLM and updates model weights, through retraining~\citep{keskar2019ctrl, arora2022director}, fine-tuning~\citep{wei2021finetuned, zeldes2020technical, li2021prefix, lester2021power}, or reinforcement learning~\citep{ouyang2022training, stiennon2020learning, zeng2024token, daisafe}.
-This method benefits from no added computational load during inference, but the expense of training the LLM for updates can be significant.
-The other set of works~\citep{dathathri2019plug, yang2021fudge, krause2021gedi, schick2021self, liu2021dexperts, khandelwalgeneralization, sitdikov2022classifiers, wen2023grace, deng2023reward} keeps the LLM as-is and instead modifies the generation probabilities at inference time, also known as \textit{weighted decoding}.
-These methods typically train a lightweight auxiliary model to guide the LLM's generation at decoding time according to Bayes' rule.
-In light of these prior works, \framework takes the weighted decoding measure to compute the posterior given format constraints as an attribute.
+There are two branches in CTG that provide avenues for achieving this format-task decoupling---content-wise hard control and attribute-wise soft control. \textbf{Content-wise methods}~\citep{outlines, guidance_ai_2024_guidance} enforce strict adherence to predefined templates, ensuring reliability but often exerting invasive control that leads to abrupt, incoherent cut-offs. \textbf{Attribute-wise soft control} offers greater flexibility, either by updating model weights---via retraining~\citep{keskar2019ctrl, arora2022director}, fine-tuning~\citep{wei2021finetuned, zeldes2020technical, li2021prefix, lester2021power}, or reinforcement learning~\citep{ouyang2022training, stiennon2020learning, zeng2024token, daisafe}---or through \textit{weighted decoding}~\citep{dathathri2019plug, yang2021fudge, krause2021gedi, schick2021self, liu2021dexperts, khandelwalgeneralization, sitdikov2022classifiers, wen2023grace, deng2023reward, LoulaLDLPG0EFEC25, lipkin2025fastcontrolledgenerationlanguage}.
+The latter steers generation at inference time using lightweight auxiliary models (Bayes' rule) without the high cost of retraining. \framework adopts this weighted decoding paradigm to compute the posterior probability of format constraints as a decoupled attribute.